critesjosh/celo-contracts-workshop/README.md

 ## Get started

 1. Run `yarn install` in the project root.
 2. Run `node createAccount.js`.
 This will print new Celo account details.
 Copy the private key for your new account into the `PRIVATE_KEY` variable in `.env`.
+See `.envexample` for an example.
 3. Fund the account address on the Alfajores testnet here: https://celo.org/developers/faucet

 ## Remix Web IDE